thanhLoc1087/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm

-This respo includes some basic projects I've done during the DSA course I've taken in uni:
+This repo includes some basic projects I've done during the DSA course I've taken in uni:
 <html>
 <body>
  <ul>